 Email remains the killer information and communications technology.
 Email volume shows no sign of diminishing, despite the increasing popularity of collaborative messaging tools.
-There were over 4 billion email users in 2022.
+There are over 4.6 billion email users in 2025.

 Messages are exchanged between hosts using the Simple Mail Transfer Protocol with software programs called mail transfer agents, and delivered to a mail store by programs called mail delivery agents, frequently referred to as email clients.